Chris Cuomo: "Fredo" incident

-Andrew Cuomo coverage
+Andrew Cuomo coverage and suspension from CNN

 While recovering from COVID-19 in early 2020, Chris Cuomo interviewed his brother, New York Governor Andrew Cuomo, on his CNN program.
 After reports about sexual harassment allegations against his brother surfaced, Cuomo said on his program in March 2021 that he could not cover any issues regarding the allegations on the program, acknowledging his obvious conflict of interest.

 In May 2021, Cuomo was reported to have participated in strategic discussions to advise his brother on how to respond to the allegations.
 CNN called Cuomo's engagement in the conversations "inappropriate" but said that it would not take any disciplinary action against him.
 Multiple CNN staffers said they were "vexed" by Cuomo's conduct and the violation of journalism ethics and standards.
-Cuomo subsequently issued an apology and stated that advising his brother was a "mistake" that would "never happen again."
+Cuomo subsequently issued an apology and stated that advising his brother was a "mistake" that would "never happen again".
 In August, Cuomo addressed his brother's impending resignation, reiterating he was not an adviser to Andrew and noting he had persuaded his brother to step down as governor.

 On November 29, 2021, the New York attorney general's office released documents that show Cuomo used his media sources to uncover information about his brother's known accusers and inquire about the possibility of new accusers who had yet to come forward publicly.
 The documents also show that Cuomo helped formulate statements for Andrew and that Cuomo was actively in touch with a top aide to Andrew about future reports about Andrew's alleged misconduct.
 The following day, Cuomo was suspended indefinitely from CNN.
-Cuomo called his suspension "embarrassing" but said he understood "why some people feel the way they do about what I did."
-Following his suspension several conservative commentators defended Cuomo including Sean Hannity, Tucker Carlson, and Greg Gutfeld.
+Cuomo called his suspension "embarrassing" but said he understood "why some people feel the way they do about what I did".
+Following his suspension, several conservative commentators defended Cuomo.
+These supporters include Sean Hannity, Tucker Carlson, and Greg Gutfeld.

 On December 4, after an internal review conducted by a law firm, CNN terminated Cuomo's employment and said they would investigate Cuomo's "involvement with his brother's defense".
 Cuomo stated he never tried to influence his own network's coverage of his brother's sexual allegation problems.
-In February 2022, Cuomo mentioned in a recorded interview he was close to killing everyone at CNN and himself after his firing.
+In February 2022, Cuomo mentioned in a recorded interview that he "was going to kill everybody including myself" after his firing.

 Sexual misconduct allegations

 In September 2021, Cuomo's former boss Shelley Ross accused him of sexual harassment in a New York Times op-ed.
 Stopping short of asking him to be fired from CNN, she said she would "like to see him journalistically repent".
 Cuomo admitted to the incident, describing it as "not sexual in nature".
 He said he "apologized to her then, and I meant it".

 In December 2021, Debra Katz, the attorney for another former colleague of Cuomo's, informed CNN that her client had accused Cuomo of sexual misconduct.
-The woman claimed that Cuomo invited her to his office for lunch and after the woman rejected Cuomo's sexual advances Cuomo allegedly assaulted her.
+The woman claimed that Cuomo invited her to his office for lunch and after the woman rejected Cuomo's sexual advances, Cuomo allegedly assaulted her.
 Katz has since claimed that this accusation precipitated Cuomo's termination.